orangeduck/CPP_COMPLETE/README.md

 #define ADD(X, Y) if Y == 0 then X else ADD(INC(X), DEC(Y))
 ```

-It would be nice if the above were how easy it was, but it is just pseudocode.
-For it to work we have to roll our own conditional expressions and recursion.
+But for the above to work we need some concept of conditionals and recursion, both unsupported in the C Preprocessor.
+Luckily we can roll our own.

 __Conditionals__